MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/electronic-reporting-destinations.md

 [![Turning on the PDF conversion of outbound documents feature in Feature management.](./media/ER_Destinations-EnablePdfConversionFeature.png)](./media/ER_Destinations-EnablePdfConversionFeature.png)

 > [!NOTE]
 > In versions of Finance before 10.0.21, conversion to PDF had to be explicitly enabled.
 However, starting in version 10.0.21, the **Convert Electronic Reporting outbound documents from Microsoft Office formats to PDF** feature was automatically enabled.
-Then, starting in version 10.0.29, the feature became mandatory.
-In Finance version 10.0.32, the feature has been eliminated.
-In other words, conversion to PDF is enabled out of the box.
+Starting in version 10.0.29, the feature became mandatory.
+In Finance version 10.0.32, the feature has been eliminated and conversion to PDF is enabled out-of-the-box.

 ### Applicability